 - Learn from the winners.
 Study the past year's winners and look at what stood out to the judges.

 - Study the judges.
 Learn about their industries and interests.
 Tailor your entry to what they are specifically looking for.

 - Choose the right awards.
 Enter competitions you have a good chance of winning.
 Choose awards that fit with your style, and place in the industry.
 A good idea is to look for regional or local awards, where your local expertise will be seen as an advantage.

 - Get professional help.
-A copywriter, marketing consultant or business strategist will help you perfect your award entry.
+A copywriter, marketing consultant, business strategist or photographer will help you perfect your award entry.